Marriage Pact: Background

-Development
+History

-In 2017 two Stanford University undergraduate students, Liam McGregor and Sophia Sterling-Angus, decided to study the phenomenon as a final project for an economics class in market design, a class the university designated as Economics 136 and taught that year by Paul Milgrom, who would later receive a Nobel Prize in economics for contributions for auction designs.
+In 2017, two Stanford University undergraduate students, Liam McGregor and Sophia Sterling-Angus, decided to study the phenomenon as a final project for Economics 136, an economics class in market design taught that year by Paul Milgrom, who would later receive a Nobel Prize in economics for his contributions to auction designs.

-Although tasked with writing an essay about market design, McGregor and Sterling-Angus instead pitched Milgrom on the idea of implementing an online solution to the stable marriage problem, which is to pair as many individuals as possible within a population such that none of the paired individuals would prefer to leave their partner in favor of a new partner who would similarly wish to leave their current partner for them.
+Although tasked with writing an essay about market design, McGregor and Sterling-Angus instead pitched to Milgrom the idea of implementing an online solution to the stable marriage problem, which is to pair as many individuals as possible within a population such that none of the paired individuals would prefer to leave their partner in favor of a new partner who would similarly wish to leave their current partner for them.

 McGregor and Sterling-Angus decided to rank compatibility by having students complete a survey.
 Asked to suggest some questions, McGregor's mother suggested that the questions should be about values rather than the typical dating questions about preferences about looks or money.
 Among the questions they chose were whether participants would keep a gun in their house, or whether they consider their friends to be quiet.

-Launch and spread

 To enroll participants, Sterling-Angus coined the name "The Stanford Marriage Pact" and created a flyer to promote the project.
 The flyer quickly went viral by text on campus.
 Within four days, 3,400 students had enrolled, and by the time the initial matching was done, 58% of the student body had signed up.

-The project spread to dozens of other campuses, such as Dartmouth College in subsequent years, and McGregor launched a company to work full-time to support it.
-In 2020, a number of college administrations, including those at Vanderbilt and Tufts sponsored the project as a way of diverting students during the COVID-19 pandemic.
-National Public Radio commented that it could potentially become a standard part of college life.
+The project soon spread to other campuses in subsequent years, and McGregor launched a company to work full-time to support it.
+In 2020, a number of college administrations, including those at Vanderbilt and Tufts, sponsored the project as a way of diverting students during the COVID-19 pandemic.
+National Public Radio commented that it could potentially become a standard part of college life, and as of November 2023, it is available on 86 college campuses.